 This year's Landslide, TCLF's annual thematic compendium of threatened and at-risk landscapes, is dedicated to the life and work of Dan Kiley (1912-2004), one of the nation’s most important Post War landscape architects.
 During his prolific career, which spanned more than half a century, he worked with equally significant architects, including Eero Saarinen, Louis Kahn and I.M.
 Pei, to create internationally acknowledged Modernist design icons.
 Kiley's legacy is substantial, influential and, like the broad swath of our Modernist designed landscape legacy, ephemeral.
 To honor Kiley and his legacy, and call attention to the need for informed and effective stewardship of his work - and by extension Modernist landscape design - TCLF has organized a traveling photographic exhibition: The Landscape Legacy of Dan Kiley.
-The exhibition will be on view at the Boston Architectural College (November 14 through the end of 2013), the National Building Museum in Washington, DC (opening early February 2014), and other venues to be announced.
+The exhibition which opened at the Boston Architectural College on November 14, 2013 will be on view at the National Building Museum in Washington, DC from February 8 to May 18, 2014, and other venues to be announced.

 The exhibition features 45 newly commissioned photographs of 27 of Kiley’s more than 1,000 designs including: the Miller House and Garden, Columbus, IN; the Art Institute of Chicago South Garden, Chicago, IL; and one of his final residential projects, Patterns, a garden for Gov. & Mrs. Pierre S. “Pete” du Pont IV in Delaware.
 A full color gallery guide – What’s Out There: The Landscape Architecture Legacy of Dan Kiley – funded through a Kickstarter campaign, includes images from the exhibition, brief site descriptions, site plans and excerpts from recently collected personal recollections from colleagues (an additional site currently under restoration at the National Gallery of Art is included in the catalogue but not the exhibition).
 A more in-depth treatment of Kiley’s life and legacy will be available on TCLF’s Web site.
 An opening reception will be held at the Boston Architectural College’s McCormick Gallery on November 14, 2013 beginning at 4:30PM.